54m33rXcode/Hikers-Diary-Frontend-VueJs-/README.md

 # hikers
-Hikers Diary is a web app project devloped using VueJs for frontend for backend Asp.net core is used and chosen language is C# link for backend code : https://github.com/54m33rXcode/Hikers-Diary-Backend-Asp-Dot-Net-.git
+Hikers Diary is a web app project devloped using VueJs for frontend and for backend Asp.net core is used and chosen language is C# link for backend code : https://github.com/54m33rXcode/Hikers-Diary-Backend-Asp-Dot-Net-.git